-20. Community Notification
+21. Community Notification

-- 20.1 Prior to commencement of work, the Proponent must notify in writing to Council and the occupier of any land within 40 metres of the boundary of the site works.
-The notification should outline the project, the expected timing for commencement and completion of construction works. - 20.2 Where practicable, work programs for noisy work should be coordinated with the hospital at least two (2) weeks prior to commencement to minimise impacts on their operations. - 20.3 Complaints received prior to and during the undertaking of works shall be recorded and attended to promptly.
+- 21.1 Prior to commencement of work, the Proponent must notify in writing to Council and the occupier of any land within 40 metres of the boundary of the site works.
+The notification should outline the project, the expected timing for commencement and completion of construction works. - 21.2 Where practicable, work programs for noisy work should be coordinated with the hospital at least two (2) weeks prior to commencement to minimise impacts on their operations. - 21.3 Complaints received prior to and during the undertaking of works shall be recorded and attended to promptly.
 On receiving a complaint, works shall be reviewed to determine whether issues relating to the complaint can be avoided or minimised.
-Feedback shall be provided to the complainant explaining what remedial actions (if any) were taken. - 20.4 The Proponent shall develop a complaints management system and record details of all complaints received and the means of resolution of those complaints.
+Feedback shall be provided to the complainant explaining what remedial actions (if any) were taken. - 21.4 The Proponent shall develop a complaints management system and record details of all complaints received and the means of resolution of those complaints.
 The Complaints Register shall be made available on request. - A site notice board must be located at the entrance or other appropriate location on the site in a prominent position.
 The notice must be A1 sized, durable and weatherproof and include the following: - a.
 24-hour contact person for the site; - b.
 Telephone, facsimile numbers and email addresses; - c.
 Site activities and time frames; and - d.
-Details of where accessible project information can be sourced.

-20.6 The site notice must be placed at eye level and be erected no less than 2 days prior to the commencement of works.
+Details of where accessible project information can be sourced. - 21.6 The site notice must be placed at eye level and be erected no less than 2 days prior to the commencement of works.

-21. Site contamination
+22. Site contamination

-- 21.1 The recommendations of the El Australia Detailed Site Investigation (DSI) dated 26 June 2023 are to be implemented including additional intrusive investigations within the footprint of the project area and groundwater investigation to characterise chemicals of potential concern (COPC). - 21.2 Prior to the commencement of work, an NSW EPA-accredited Site Auditor must be engaged to provide advice throughout the duration of the works to ensure that any work required in relation to contamination is appropriately managed.
+- 22.1 The recommendations of the El Australia Detailed Site Investigation (DSI) dated 26 June 2023 are to be implemented including additional intrusive investigations within the footprint of the project area and groundwater investigation to characterise chemicals of potential concern (COPC) - 22.2 Should contamination be identified, and remediation required, the remediation is considered to be 'Category 1' under State Environmental Planning Policy (Resilience and Hazards) 2021.
+This is because the site is identified as a local heritage item.
+Any Category 1 Remediation will require the submission of a separate Development Application under Clause 4.12(2) of SEPP (Resilience and Hazards) 2021.
+Remediation works (if required) must not commence without the required development consent. - 22.3 Prior to the commencement of work, an NSW EPA-accredited Site Auditor must be engaged to provide advice throughout the duration of the works to ensure that any work required in relation to contamination is appropriately managed.

-22. Hazardous Materials
+23. Hazardous Materials